How to Detect & Verify Site Security Threats & Risks

 clear sightlines around access routes

-Perimeter detection works like an early warning system.
+In essence, remote perimeter detection works like an early warning system.
 By identifying risks at the edge of the site, businesses gain more time to respond.

 Step 2: Monitor Access Points and Entry Routes